“A Room Is Not A House”

 Then reality returns me to my broken heart.

-My mistakes drove you away.
+My mistakes took us apart.
 Mistakes that hurt your soul.

 I didn't know who you were.
 Your understanding I didn't see.